-In Africa and Asia, about 80% of the population have been reported to depend on traditional medicine for their primary health care needs including immunomodulation (Chan 2008).
-A number of medicinal herbs have long been used and reported to boost the immune system or to modulate it and they are used putatively to treat and prevent various disease conditions worldwide (Gulati et al. 2002).
+In Africa and Asia, about 80% of the populations have been reported to depend on traditional medicine for their primary health care including immunomodulation (Chan 2008).
+A number of medicinal herbs have long been used and reported to boost the immune system or to modulate it and they are used putatively to treat and prevent various disease worldwide (Gulati et al. 2002).

 Moringa oleifera Lam (Moringaceae) is a highly valued plant, grown in many countries of the tropics and subtropics.
 It has an impressive range of medicinal uses with high nutritional value.
 The medicinal properties of this plant depend on the part of the plant concerned (root, leaf stalk and pulp or fruit) and the extract used (ethanolic, butanolic, aqueous extract etc.).
 Different parts of this plant contain important minerals, vitamins, beta-carotene, amino acids and various phenolics (Anwar et al. 2007, Kasolo et al. 2010, Mishra et al. 2011, Aja et al. 2014).
-The Moringa oleifera plant provides a rare combination of zeatin, quercetin, beta-sitosterol, caffeoylquinic acid and kaempferol.
-Various parts of this plant such as the leaves, roots, seed, bark, fruit, flowers and immature pods act as cardiac and circulatory stimulants, possess antitumor, antipyretic, antiepileptic, antiinflammatory, antiulcer, antispasmodic, diuretic, antihypertensive, cholesterol lowering, antioxidant, antidiabetic, hepatoprotective, antibacterial and antifungal activities (Cáceres et al. 1992, Anwar et al. 2007, Mishra et al. 2011, Cáceres et al. 1992, Mbikay 2012, Fahey 2005
+The Moringa oleifera plant provides a rare combination of zeatin, quercetin, beta-sitosterol,

+PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2017 Institute of Physiology of the Czech Academy of Sciences, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@fgu.cas.cz, www.biomed.cas.cz/physiolres caffeoylquinic acid and kaempferol.
+Various parts of this plant such as the leaves, roots, seed, bark, fruit, flowers and immature pods act as cardiac and circulatory stimulants, possess antitumor, antipyretic, antiepileptic, antiinflammatory, antiulcer, antispasmodic, diuretic, antihypertensive, cholesterol lowering, antioxidant, antidiabetic, hepatoprotective, antibacterial and antifungal activities (Cáceres et al. 1992, Anwar et al. 2007, Mishra et al. 2011, Cáceres et al. 1992, Mbikay 2012, Fahey 2005).

 Disorders in the immune system may be responsible for the onset of different pathological states.
-The immunodeficient diseases, result in recurring and life-threatening infections.
-On the other hand, an autoimmune disease results from a hyperactive immune system attacking normal tissues as if they were foreign organisms (King et al. 2008).
-Common autoimmune diseases include Hashimoto's thyroditis, rheumatoid arthritis, type I diabetes and lupus erythematosus.
+The immunodeficient diseases result in recurring and infections.
+On life-threatening the other hand. an autoimmune disease results from a hyperactive immune system attacking normal tissues as if they were foreign organisms (King et al. 2008).
+Common autoimmune diseases include Hashimoto's thyroiditis, rheumatoid arthritis, type I diabetes and lupus erythematosus.
 Further investigation in this field is expected to play a serious role in promotion of health and treatment of diseases.
-The T-lymphocytes are the principal mediators of immune-mediated diseases.
-Hence, a modification of T-cell activation will be a valuable tool to disrupt the disease progression.
+The T lymphocytes are the principal mediators of immune-mediated diseases.
+Hence, a modification of T cell activation will be a valuable tool to disrupt the disease progression.

 The important role of $[Ca^{2+}]i$ in vascular smooth muscle contraction suggests that abnormal intracellular Ca^{2+} homeostasis may be involved in the hypertensive process.
-There is a correlation of blood pressure and platelet $[Ca^{2+}]i$ in hypertensive humans (Le Quan Sang et al.)

-1986, Brickman et al. 1990, Pritchard et al. 1989).
-In addition, platelets, lymphocytes and vascular smooth muscle cells from genetically hypertensive rats have elevated [Ca2+]i levels (Oshima et al. 1991, Batlle et al. 1990).
+There is a correlation of blood pressure and platelet $[Ca^{2+}]i$ in hypertensive humans (Le Quan Sang et al. 1986, Brickman et al. 1990, Pritchard et al. 1989).
+In addition, platelets, lymphocytes and vascular smooth muscle cells from genetically hypertensive rats have elevated $[Ca^{2+}]i$ levels (Oshima et al. 1991, Batlle et al. 1990).